-HOW MORGAN STANLEY AND YOUR FINANCIAL ADVISOR ARE COMPENSATED WHEN YOU BUY UITs FROM AN UNAFFILIATED SPONSOR
+HOW MORGAN STANLEY AND YOUR SALES REPRESENTATIVE ARE COMPENSATED WHEN YOU BUY UITs FROM A NONAFFILIATED SPONSOR

-Unaffiliated UIT sponsors compensate Morgan Stanley when we sell their UITs, except when purchased through a fee-based investment advisory account.
+Nonaffiliated UIT sponsors compensate Morgan Stanley when we sell their UITs, except when purchased through a fee-based investment advisory account.
 Morgan Stanley receives a portion of the maximum sales charge, referred to as the dealer concession.
 For example, if the maximum sales charge is 1.85%, Morgan Stanley expects to receive as a dealer concession up to 1.25%.
 The difference between the maximum sales charge and dealer concession is retained by the UIT sponsor.
 Each UIT prospectus describes the applicable sales charge and dealer concession.
-We pay all or a portion of the dealer concession to our Financial Advisors based upon Morgan Stanley standard compensation formulas, which are the same regardless of which UIT you purchase.
-However, as noted above, some UITs impose higher sales charges than others, which can affect the amount paid to your Financial Advisor.
+We pay all or a portion of the dealer concession to our Sales Representatives based upon Morgan Stanley standard compensation formulas, which are the same regardless of which UIT you purchase.
+However, as noted above, some UITs impose higher sales charges than others, which can affect the amount paid to your Sales Representative.

-UITs purchased through a fee-based investment advisory account do not result in any additional compensation to your Financial Advisor; however, the advisory account's fee will be applied to the UIT asset value.
+UITs purchased through a fee-based investment advisory account do not result in any additional compensation to your Sales Representative; however, the advisory account's fee will be applied to the UIT asset value.

 In addition to the dealer concession, UIT sponsors generally pay Morgan Stanley additional sales concessions based on the overall volume of UIT sales in a particular trust during the initial offering period.
 The sales volume required to be eligible to receive these additional amounts vary by UIT sponsor and by trust, and the additional amounts that Morgan Stanley receives for such sales may also differ.
 Amounts may be up to 0.175% in addition to the standard dealer concession.
-Morgan Stanley generally retains the additional volume-based concessions it receives and, except in limited circumstances, does not pay any portion of such amounts to your Financial Advisor.
+Morgan Stanley generally retains the additional volume-based concessions it receives and, except in limited circumstances, does not pay any portion of such amounts to your Sales Representative.
 Morgan Stanley does not receive an additional volume-based concession on units purchased through fee-based investment advisory accounts.
+However, when determining the payout level that Morgan Stanley will receive on eligible (nonfee-based) units, UIT sponsors generally include the volume of sales of fee-based units.